Rigidity of CMC hypersurfaces in 5-and 6-manifolds: Introduction

-for any $\psi\in C^{\infty}_c(M)$, where $A_M$ is the second fundamental form of the immersion, $\eta$ is a unit normal vector on $M$ and $\Ric_X$ is the ambient Ricci curvature.
-In a similar manner of stable geodesic in $2$-dimensions, stable minimal hypersurfaces is a powerful tool to study the ambient geometry of $(X^{n+1},g)$ in higher dimensions.
-Assuming $M$ is compact, basic arguments show that \begin{enumerate} \item When $\Ric_X>0$, there are no closed two-sided stable minimal hypersurfaces.
-If $\Ric_X\geq 0$, then $M$ is totally geodesic and $\Ric_X(\eta,\eta)\equiv 0$ along $M$; see \cite{Simons-minimal-varieties}. \item If the ambient scalar curvature is strictly positive, then $M$ also admits a metric of positve scalar curvature \cite{Schoen-Yau-incompressible-minimal-surfaces, Schoen-Yau-PSC}.
-In three dimension, each component of $M$ must be a $2$-sphere or projective plane. \end{enumerate}
+for any $\psi\in C^{\infty}_c(M)$, where $A_M$ is the second fundamental form of the immersion, $\eta$ is a unit normal vector on $M$ and $\Ric^X$ is the ambient Ricci curvature tensor.
+In a similar manner of stable geodesic in $2$-dimensions, stable minimal hypersurface is a powerful tool to study the ambient geometry of $(X^{n+1},g)$ in higher dimensions.
+Assuming $M$ is compact and orientable, standard arguments show that \begin{enumerate} \item When $\Ric^X>0$, there are no closed two-sided stable minimal hypersurfaces.
+If $\Ric^X\geq 0$, then $M$ is totally geodesic and $\Ric^X(\eta,\eta)\equiv 0$ along $M$; see \cite{Simons-minimal-varieties}. \item If the ambient scalar curvature is strictly positive, then $M$ also admits a metric of positive scalar curvature \cite{Schoen-Yau-incompressible-minimal-surfaces, Schoen-Yau-PSC}.
+In three dimension, each component of $M$ must be a $2$-sphere. \end{enumerate}

 Now, if one assumes that $M^n$ is non-compact with respect to the induced metric, it becomes very complicated and subtle.
-The theory has been well-developed in $3$-dimensions: If $M^2\hookrightarrow (X^3,g)$ is a complete noncompact two-sided stable minimal immersion, it holds that \begin{enumerate} \item When $R_X\geq 0$, $(M,g)$ is conformal to either a plane or a cylinder \cite{Fischer-Colbrie-Schoen-The-structure-of-complete-stable}.
-In the latter case, $M$ is totally geodesic, intrinsically flat and $R_X\equiv 0$ along $M$. \item When $\Ric_X\geq 0$, $(M,g)$ is totally geodesic, intrinsically flat and has $\Ric_X(\eta,\eta)\equiv 0$ along $M$ \cite{Schoen-Yau-positive-Ricci-curvature}.
-Moreover, either $X^3$ is diffeomorphic to $\bR^3$ or its universal cover is isometric to the Riemann product $M^2\times \bR$. \cite{Liu-nonnegative-Ricci-curvature}. \item When $R_X\geq 1$, $M$ must be compact \cite{Schoen-Yau-black-hole}. \end{enumerate}
+The theory has been well-developed in $3$-dimensions: if $M^2\hookrightarrow (X^3,g)$ is a complete noncompact two-sided stable minimal immersion, it holds that \begin{enumerate} \item When $R_X\geq 0$, $(M,g)$ is conformal to either a plane or a cylinder \cite{Fischer-Colbrie-Schoen-The-structure-of-complete-stable}.
+In the latter case, $M$ is totally geodesic, intrinsically flat and $R_X\equiv 0$ along $M$. \item When $\Ric^X\geq 0$, $(M,g)$ is totally geodesic, intrinsically flat and has $\Ric^X(\eta,\eta)\equiv 0$ along $M$ \cite{Schoen-Yau-positive-Ricci-curvature}.
+Moreover, either $X^3$ is diffeomorphic to $\bR^3$ or its universal cover is isometric to the Riemann product $M^2\times \bR$ \cite{Liu-nonnegative-Ricci-curvature}. \item When $R_X\geq 1$, $M$ must be compact \cite{Schoen-Yau-black-hole}. \end{enumerate}

-Recently, Chodosh, Li and Stryler developed such theory in $4$-dimensions by combining nonnegativity of $2$-intermediate Ricci curvature with strict positivity of scalar curvature.
+Recently, Chodosh, Li and Stryker developed such theory in $4$-dimensions by combining nonnegativity of $2$-intermediate Ricci curvature with strict positivity of scalar curvature.

 \begin{theorem}[\cite{chodosh-li-stryker}] If $(X^4,g)$ is a complete $4$-dimensional Riemannian manifold with weakly bounded geometry, satisfying